 Studies show that testosterone affects cartilage.
 Some studies also show that men with low testosterone are at a higher risk of developing rheumatoid arthritis, an inflammatory disease that causes joint pain and swelling.
 In the EU, over 10 million people have arthritis.
 If low testosterone is a cause, then increasing testosterone levels might reduce the risk of developing arthritis.

 If you have low testosterone for a long time, you have a higher chance of developing osteoporosis.
-Osteoporosis is a bone disease that weakens your bones and more likely to break.
+Osteoporosis is a bone disease that weakens your bones and increases the likelihood of fractures.
 It is diagnosed with a bone mineral density test, which compares your bone density to normal levels.

-Although osteoporosis doesn't cause joint pain, its severe form can lead to other painful conditions that feel like joint pain.
+Although osteoporosis doesn't directly cause joint pain, its severe form can lead to other painful conditions that may be mistaken for joint pain.
 You don't have to suffer from this pain.
 Find ways to increase your bone density.
-Fixing low testosterone may help you fight osteoporosis and make your bones stronger again.
+Addressing low testosterone may help you combat osteoporosis and strengthen your bones.

 Low testosterone can indirectly cause joint pain by increasing body weight.
 Studies show that men with low testosterone have more body fat compared to men with normal levels.
 This can also cause gynecomastia, where men develop enlarged breasts due to an imbalance between estrogen and testosterone.